-- the Directors' use of the going concern basis of accounting in the preparation of the Solvency and Financial Condition Report is not appropriate; or - the Directors have not disclosed in the Solvency and Financial Condition Report any identified material uncertainties that may cast significant doubt about the company's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the Solvency and Financial Condition Report is authorised for issue.
+In auditing the relevant elements of the Solvency and Financial Condition Report, we have concluded that the Director's use of the going concern basis of accounting in the preparation of the Solvency and Financial Condition Report is appropriate.
+Our evaluation of the Directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included.